 - The exact words of the threat.

 - The date and time of the call.

 - Information regarding the threat including:

-- Whether it was incoherent or clearly-articulated.
+- o Whether it was incoherent or clearly-articulated.

-- Whether the caller was reading the threat.
+- o Whether the caller was reading the threat.

-- Whether the threat was pre-recorded.
+- o Whether the threat was pre-recorded.

 - Whether the threat involved profanity.

 - Information about the caller including:

 - Where the caller is located (if unknown, document background noise or other details that may help identify the caller's location).

-- The caller's estimated age.
+- o The caller's estimated age.

-- Whether the caller's voice is familiar.
+- o Whether the caller's voice is familiar.

 - Whether the caller has an accent.

 - The caller's demeanor.

 - The caller's emotion.

-- Details regarding the caller's voice.
+- o Details regarding the caller's voice.

 - Whether the caller is male or female.

-- Whether the caller was well-spoken.
+- o Whether the caller was well-spoken.

 - Whether the caller was irrational.

 - Background sounds (or lack thereof) including:

 - o Static.

 - Street noises.

 - Conversation.

 - o Music.

 - Animal noises.

 - House noises.

 - Kitchen noises.

-- Motor noises.
+- o Motor noises.

-- Machinery.
+- o Machinery.